 40. In a 2018 study, 61% of respondents indicated that AI-driven technologies are providing unprecedented value in telehealth and remote patient monitoring.

 41. 77% of healthcare facilities that deploy AI-driven technologies for healthcare software product development indicated support towards clinical decision-making processes.

 42. Another 66% indicated that they used the technologies to gain insights from data sets.

-43. The same study indicates that more than half of the healthcare agencies that deployed healthcare automation through AI-driven technologies are using them for population health programs.
+43. The same study indicates that more than half of the healthcare agencies that deployed healthcare automation through AI-driven technologies are using them for population health management programs.

 44. Another 40% are using these technologies toward precision medicine improvement.

 45. Successful and meaningful application of AI-driven healthcare products is projected to result in annual savings of $150 billion for the US healthcare industry.

 46. The custom healthcare software development market is targeted to multiply tenfold within the next four years.

 47. Machine learning solutions for medical imaging has seen a rapid increase in 2018 and 2019.